 The Education Policy Institute has explored the current routes available for young people outside of traditional academia and provide recommendations for action:

 Youth services can provide structure and purpose, offer emotional support and the opportunity to develop skills and personal connections, which can be a gateway to employment or further education.

 In A place to grow the young people across all of the locations we visited discussed the value they gained from youth services, including in developing skills they were not able to develop in an educational setting, along with the emotional support they received from their peers and service staff.
 Those working in youth services described the difficult choices they were having to make in an environment of reduced funding.

-The Centre for Youth Impact will investigate the current challenges and opportunities that youth services are facing and provide recommendations for action.
+The Centre for Youth Impact has investigated the current challenges and opportunities that youth services are facing and provide recommendations for action: